 This FAQ is intended to be a brief introduction to Academy and Select soccer for parents and players who are unfamiliar with it.

-Select soccer is more competitive than Recreational soccer.
-The training and coaching is carried out by licensed, professional soccer coaches.
+Select Soccer is more competitive than Recreational soccer.
+The training and coaching are carried out by licensed, professional soccer coaches, as opposed to volunteers.
 Compared to Recreational soccer, Select soccer requires a greater time and financial commitment from the parents and players and mainly involves games in and around the metro Atlanta area.
 Periodically, away games and tournaments can be in other parts of Georgia with some teams attending out of state tournaments.

 3. Are the genders split?

 Yes.
 The teams are split into boys and girls teams.

 4. How do I know which age group my son/daughter is in?

 |Age Group||Birth Year|

 |8 and Under||2013|